freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/add-methods-after-inheritance.md

 ---

 ## Description

 <section id='description'>

-A constructor function that inherits its <code>prototype</code> object from a supertype constructor function can still have its own methods in addition to inherited methods.
+A constructor function that inherits its `prototype` object from a supertype constructor function can still have its own methods in addition to inherited methods.

-For example, <code>Bird</code> is a constructor that inherits its <code>prototype</code> from <code>Animal</code>:
+For example, `Bird` is a constructor that inherits its `prototype` from `Animal`:

 ```js
 function Animal() { }